canonical/ubuntu-packaging-guide/udd-latest.rst

 Getting The Latest
 ==================

-If someone else has landed changes on a package, you will want to pull down those changes in your own copies of the package branches.
+If someone else has landed changes on a package, you will want to pull those changes in your own copies of the package branches.

 Updating your main branch